shprink/conferences/2017/code_once_deploy_everywhere_with_ionic/slides/web_today.md

             <li>The browsers and devices performance are upgrading all the time</li>
             <li>The Web requires skills that most of us already have</li>
             <li>And The Web has now a killer feature, a way to run background processes with service workers!</li>
-            <li>To finish on this section I want to quote Adam Bradley, who is the Ionic Project Lead that said, and I quote "It is an exciting time to be a Web Developer!".
-He said that at NgEurope last year in Paris and I completely agree with him.
-If you are a Web developer today, sky is the limit</li>
+            <li></li>
         </ul>
-        <b>I hope you guys are now convinced that the Web is something that we need to invest on.
-And if you are I want to present you one of the best tool there is to build Web applications today.
-Introducing.....</b>
+        <b>It is an exciting time to be a Web Developer, the Web now provides the tools to create almost anything.
+What we are missing now is an Software Developer Kit to create applications and be productive.
+That is where Ionic comes into place!</b>
     </aside>
 </section>